woadey/woadey.github.io/content/posts/cryptohack/public_key/index.md

 **flag:** `301`

 ## RSA Starter 3
->RSA relies on the difficulty of the factorisation of the modulus `N`.
+>RSA relies on the difficulty of the factorization of the modulus `N`.
 If the primes can be found then we can calculate the [Euler totient](https://leimao.github.io/article/RSA-Algorithm/) of `N` and thus decrypt the ciphertext.
 >
 >Given `N = p*q` and two primes:
 >